xvillaneau/adventofcode-python/aoc_2019/docs/day_04.md

     ./run_aoc.py 2019 4 simple

 You will notice in there a bit of code that I have not talked about.
 The `parse_input_range` function's role is to convert the range input from a string like `"138241-674034"` to the `start` and `stop` arguments as integers.
 It is not essential to solving the problem.

+Finally, if you think looping through the numbers twice is wasteful then you are not alone!
+It is possible (and relatively easy, give it a try!) to combine the logic for both parts into one loop, halving the run time of the code.
+We can do much better though…

+## My Solution

+[Here is my approach to solving the puzzle](../src/aoc_2019/day_04.py).
+You can run it with:

+    ./run_aoc.py 2019 4

+This solution was built from the observation that the ordering constraint on the digits is _very_ discriminating.
+On my input range, more than 99.5% of the tested numbers do not meet that condition!

+This means that our `sum(... for code in range(...))` is looping over _many_ numbers that could be ignored much earlier.
+For example, of all numbers between 900,000 and 999,999 only one is in the correct order (999,999).
+Yet our loop will test all 10,000 numbers in that range.

+So this approach builds the possible codes gradually, starting with the right digit.
+More significant digits are then added one by one, but only picked from the digits allowed by the ordering constraint.
+For example, if the number I have built so far is `578`, then I only need to consider the digits from 0 to 5 at the next step.
+In this case, it saves me from exploring 400 invalid codes without processing a single one of them!

+I decided to implement my solution recursively.
+This means that the function in charge of adding a digit to the code calls itself to add the next digits.
+And once it reaches 6 digits, the final correctness checks are made before counting the code as valid.

+The implementation details of this are a little opaque.
+Instead of splitting the code into its digits, I keep it as a single number at all times.
+My recursion also tracks how many digits have been added so far using `magnitude`, which is the power of ten corresponding to the current layer (100,000 being the last).
+Doing so simplifies the math a little.
+Otherwise, the logic for the other checks (pairs, strict pairs, streak…) is roughly the same but adapted to the recursive implementation.

+While we are here, I would like to point your attention to the use of `yield from` and `yield` in the recursive inner functions.
+These are not just recursive functions, they are recursive _generators_!
+I think those work astonishingly well with "wide" recursive algorithms.
+Recursion has a bad reputation in Python but I think that is not always justified.
+It is a very powerful tool, although a potentially dangerous one.
+It is worth understanding when to and not to use it.

+In the end, all this complexity pays off!
+The simple solution runs in 1.1 seconds on my laptop (without the combined loops optimization), and my solution runs in between 3 ms and 5 ms. That's 200× to 300× faster!
+I am quite happy with that.